 - Meets or exceeds all current performance requirements of customers for current plenum grades

-WJJP622 grade adds another exceptional PVC plenum option to the existing Plenstar lineup for jacketing applications in CAT 3, 5e, 6 and 6a cables.
+WJJP622 grade adds another exceptional flexible PVC compound to the existing plenum lineup for jacketing applications in CAT 3, 5e, 6 and 6a cables.

 - Significantly reduced amount of heavy metals